boringgeek/mastercoder/README.md

 We will do this workshop in a pair programming mode.
 So find a buddy.

-Labs
+**Labs**

+2. Setup AWS account
-1. SetUp Development Environment and the collaboration tool (slack channel)
+3. SetUp Development Environment and the collaboration tool (slack channel)
 2. [Build the 12 factor microservice based app ](./app/README.md)
 3. Write some tests
 4. Code Review